 Even among patients that utilize Testosterone Therapy for Andropause, Bio-Identical Testosterone does have some side effects.
 For one, it impacts the sensitive Pituitary-Testicular Axis.
 When you take Prescription Testosterone, this suppresses your natural Testosterone Production.
 The body recognizes that Testosterone Levels are elevated and sends signals to suspend the secretion of Testosterone Precursors, most notably Follicle-Stimulating Hormone and Luteinizing Hormone.
 These hormones not only control Testosterone Production, but they also manage sperm count, fertility, and testicular size.
 Many doctors prescribe additional treatments such as HCG Injections or Clomiphene Citrate to counteract the suppressive effects of Bio-Identical Testosterone.

 How Does Testosterone Abuse Affect Health?

-When Testosterone is abused, either for performance enhancement or other purposes, the range and incidence of side-effects increases dramatically.
-One of the most dangerous side-effects of Testosterone Abuse is that it increases cholesterol levels, contributing considerably to heart attack and risk of adverse cardiovascular events.
+When Testosterone is abused, either for performance enhancement or other purposes, the range and incidence of side effects increases dramatically.
+One of the most dangerous side effects of Testosterone Abuse is that it raises cholesterol levels, contributing considerably to heart attack and risk of adverse cardiovascular events.
 There is also evidence that Testosterone Misuse can increase the risk of Diabetes.
 Testosterone Levels are intended to stay within a normal adult range to preserve health and wellness.
 Both Low-T and Elevated Testosterone Levels are associated with heart attack and diabetes.
 Patients with healthy Testosterone Production should never take Bio-Identical Testosterone.